latex3/babel/docs/guides/migrating-pdftex-luatex.md

 ## Fonts

 The package `fontenc` must be removed (as well as `inputenc`).
-With this single change, languages in the Latin script should work.
+With this single change, languages in the Latin script should work if the font is the default one.
+If you are using a package to set the font, you may need to replace it by `fontspec` calls.
+There is no rule – some of these packages are compatible and some are not.

 With languages in non-Latin encodings, you should assign them a font.
 A typical modification would be from: